Methodist Episcopal Church: Conflict over episcopal polity and abolitionism

 In 1820 (the same year as the Missouri Compromise), the Methodist Episcopal Church ended its ban on preachers and leadership owning slaves.
 Around the same time, it became closely tied to the American Colonization Society and its own Liberian Mission, which proposed sending freedmen to evangelize Africa.
 According to historian Donald Mathews, "[T]here was no religious denomination more closely connected with colonization than the Methodist Episcopal Church".

 In the 1830s, abolitionists within the Methodist Episcopal Church sought to recover the church's antislavery witness.
 Notable abolitionist activity took place within the New England Annual Conference where Orange Scott and others used camp meetings and conference structures to attack slavery and the suppression of antislavery sentiments in church publications.
 Despite their efforts, Nathan Bangs kept abolitionist messages out of church periodicals, and the bishops also sought to suppress abolitionists for the sake of church unity.
 Abolitionist clergy were censured, brought up on disciplinary charges, and appointed to difficult assignments as punishment.
 Southern Methodists responded by defending the morality of slavery and asserting that, as a political matter, slavery was an issue that was outside of the church's authority to adjudicate.

 When pro-slavery forces prevailed at the 1840 General Conference, Scott and his allies La Roy Sunderland and Jotham Horton left the church.
 Condemning the MEC as "not only a slave-holding, but a slavery defending, Church", these men organized a new Methodist church on explicitly abolitionist grounds in 1843 called the Wesleyan Methodist Church (not to be confused with the British church of the same name).

+Writing in 1896, Methodist Episcopal Church systematic theologian Daniel Steele noted that among Methodist dogmaticians "there is a complete unanimity as to the possibility of instant and entire purification in this life, in answer to a faith fully developed and adequate."